Deepak Verma (judge): Career

 Verma practiced as an Advocate in the civil courts until his elevation in 1994.
 He acted as an Administrative Judge of Indore until August 2005.
 Subsequently, he continued his service as the Administrative Judge at the Madhya Pradesh High Court in Jabalpur.

 As a sitting judge of the Indore bench of the Madhya Pradesh High Court, Verma was assigned as a Welfare Commissioner for the victims of the Bhopal gas disaster, tasked with disbursing compensation to those affected He is known to have disposed of all matters pending before him by holding sittings for the victims even during public holidays.

 Verma was transferred as a Judge to the Karnataka High Court in Bangalore on January 2, 2008.
 Being the seniormost judge on the bench, he also served as the Acting Chief Justice of the Karnataka High Court.
 On March 4, 2009, he was further elevated as Chief Justice of the Rajasthan High Court.

 On May 11, 2009, Verma was appointed as a Judge of the Supreme Court of India where he continued to serve until his retirement on August 28, 2012.
 He was part of several benches of the Supreme Court of India dealing with critical issues such as the Right to Food, which aimed to ensure the distribution of grain to the poor at "no cost" or "very low cost" as part of the efforts to streamline the Public Distribution System.
 Additionally, he was part of the bench at the Supreme Court that redefined medical negligence to include cases involving overdose of medicines, failure to inform patients about potential side-effects of drugs, lack of extra care in cases with a high mortality rate, and hospitals failing to provide fundamental amenities to patients.
 Notably, he also presided over the appeal in the high-profile 1999 Delhi hit-and-run case, among other significant cases.
 He was part of the bench that delivered the landmark judgment for the Indian anti-rape law in 2013.

 Post-retirement from the Indian judiciary, Verma started acting as an arbitrator and mediator in both domestic and international disputes.
 He has presided around 200 domestic and international arbitrations, rendering awards in complex cases valued at several billion dollars.
 He has also provided expert opinions before international tribunals and courts worldwide.
 He was part of the panel alongside Justice Gopala Gawda in the 2020 Vijay Mallya bankruptcy matter.
 Verma is widely recognized as an expert in matters of Indian law.
 He has acted as an expert witness in several precedent-setting multijurisdictional disputes before the Federal Courts in the United States, the Senior Courts in England and Wales, the Commission for Control of INTERPOL Files (CCF), and the Permanent Court of Arbitration at the Hague.
 He has also acted as the inquiry authority and overseen internal investigations for several multinational corporations and banking and financial institutions.

+Shilled for Nirav Modi, in an extradition case, claiming he would be subjected to "custodial interrogation" but British courts rejected this and threw the statements into the garbage bin.